 The gestation period is usually quite short.
 Among the brush-tail possums, it lasts only for 16 or 17 days.
 The young joeys, as they’re called, crawl from the birth canal into the mother’s pouch for the purpose of feeding on her milk.
 At this stage, they are still blind and deaf and only measure a few centimeters large.
 The joeys are so dependent on the mother that their lips will actually fuse shut around the nipple to prevent it from losing contact for the first several weeks of life.
 Even as it becomes more independent, the joey will stay within the mother’s pouch for protection and security during the next few months.
 Once it finally becomes too big for the pouch, it will sometimes migrate to the mother’s back.

 The possum usually reaches sexual maturity within the first year or two of life.
 Many fall victim to predators and diseases before they can die of natural causes, so the lifespan of some species is usually no more than 10 or 15 years in the wild.
-They can live even longer in captivity where it’s safe from most threats.
+They can live even longer in captivity where they are safe from most threats.

 Population numbers are difficult to estimate, but the conservation status can vary quite drastically by species for this animal.
 According to the IUCN Red List, which is an independent organization that tracks the conservation status of many animals, possums can range between least concern and critically endangered.
 The brush-tail possum, which is widespread throughout the coastal regions of Australia, has integrated so well into human society that it is a common sight.
 On the other end of the spectrum, the western ring-tail possum and the fairy possum are both critically endangered.
 Many species are currently afforded protection by the government of Australia.
 It is illegal to hunt, trap, or kill many the possums for any reason.
 Nevertheless, it is estimated that a quarter of Australia’s 27 possum species are currently threatened with extinction.